In these FAQs on SFC License Type 9, we provide guidance on SFC asset management regulation

 For OFCs, the Unified Funds Tax Exemption exempts from profits tax profits earned from transactions in all asset classes, whether or not such transactions are qualifying transactions and whether or not such transactions are incidental transactions.

-Prior to September, 2020, private OFCs however, were subject to restrictions under the Code on Open-Ended Fund Companies (“OFC Code”) which restricted such OFCs to investing no more than 90% of their assets into investments in line with those specified in securities and futures contracts (as defined under the Securities and Futures Ordinance (“SFO”)), cash, bank deposits, certificates of deposit, foreign currencies, foreign exchange contracts, or any combination thereof.
+Prior to September, 2020, private OFCs however, were subject to restrictions under the Code on Open-Ended Fund Companies (“OFC Code”) which restricted such OFCs to investing no more than 10% of their assets into investments outside those specified including securities and futures contracts (as defined under the Securities and Futures Ordinance (“SFO”)), cash, bank deposits, certificates of deposit, foreign currencies, foreign exchange contracts, or any combination thereof.
 However, in September, 2020, the SFC relaxed this restriction, with the result that private OFCs are no longer subject to investment restrictions.
 As a result, the Unified Funds Tax Exemption offers profits tax exemption to OFCs on profits earned from transactions in a far wider range of asset classes than is available to non-OFCs.

 This is not to say that an OFC can invest in any asset and obtain profits tax exemption from profits earned as a result of such investments.
 As a result of a rule-in provision, no exemption is available for: